 On August 16, 2022, the Inflation Reduction Act of 2022 ("IRA") was signed into U.S. law.
 The IRA includes implementation of a new alternative minimum tax, an excise tax on stock buybacks, and significant tax incentives for energy and climate initiatives, among other provisions.
-After evaluating the provisions included under the IRA, the Company does not expect the provisions to have a material impact to the Company's consolidated financial statements.
+We accrued excise taxes that increased the cost of treasury stock we acquired by \$152,000 in 2023 due to the IRA.
+The excise tax will be paid in early 2024.
+We have no other financial impacts from the IRA.

 In assessing the realizability of deferred tax assets, we consider whether it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 We consider projected future taxable income, carry-back opportunities, and tax planning strategies in making this assessment.
-Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, we believe it is more likely than not that we will realize the benefits of these deductible differences excluding the foreign tax credit carryforward.
-In 2020, we wrote off the deferred tax asset for prior year foreign tax credit carryforwards of \$535,000 and the related valuation allowance.
-We made the assessment that due to our Canadian subsidiary's decreased projected future income and the lower US tax rate compared to the Canadian tax rate, it was unlikely we would realize this asset.
+Based upon the level of historical taxable income and projections for future taxable income over the periods which the deferred tax assets are deductible, we believe it is more likely than not that we will realize the benefits of these deductible differences.

 The Tax Act amended Section 174 rules for the federal tax treatment of research or experimental ("R&E") expenditures paid or incurred during the taxable year.
 The new Section 174 rules require taxpayers to capitalize and amortize specified R&E expenditures over a period of five years (attributable to domestic research) or 15 years (attributable to foreign research), beginning with the midpoint of the taxable year in which the expenses are paid or incurred.
 Software development costs are expressly included in the definition of specified R&E expenditures after 2021.
-Due to this change in legislation the Company has deferred costs of \$3.5 million for tax purposes, resulting in a deferred tax asset of \$856,000 at December 31, 2022.
-The Company also recorded a deferred tax asset of \$52,000 related to software development costs included in the overall fixed asset deferred tax liability.
+Due to this change in legislation we capitalized costs of \$7.8 million and \$7.1 million for tax purposes in 2023 and 2022, respectively, resulting in deferred tax assets of \$2.9 million and \$856,000 at December 31, 2023 and 2022, respectively.

-We had an unrecognized tax benefit at December 31, 2022 and 2021, of \$1.6 million and \$1.1 million, respectively, excluding interest of \$25,000 and \$19,000 at December 31, 2022 and 2021, respectively.
-Of these amounts, \$1.3 million and \$918,000 at December 31, 2022 and 2021, respectively.
-Of these amounts, if recognized, would favorably impact the effective income tax rate.
-The change in the unrecognized tax benefits for 2022 and 2021 was as follows:
+We had an unrecognized tax benefit at December 31, 2023 and 2022, of \$1.9 million and \$1.6 million, respectively, excluding interest of \$43,000 and \$25,000 at December 31, 2023 and 2022, respectively.
+Of these amounts, \$1.6 million and \$1.3 million at December 31, 2023 and 2022, respectively, represents the net unrecognized tax benefits that, if recognized, would favorably impact the effective income tax rate.
+The change in the unrecognized tax benefits for 2023 and 2022 was as follows: